spcameron/seanpatrickcameron.com/internal/markdown/README.md

 - **Indentation**: The line begins with 0-3 columns of indentation.
 - **Marker Character**: The first non-indent character of the underline is either `=` or `-`.
 - **Marker Run**: The underline line contains a run of one or more identical marker characters.
-- **Line Purity**: Aside from indentation and optional trailing spaces or tabs, the underline line must contain only the chosen marker charater.
+- **Line Purity**: Aside from indentation and optional trailing spaces or tabs, the underline line must contain only the chosen marker character.
 Internal spaces between markers are not permitted.
 - **Trailing Whitespace**: Trailing spaces or tabs after the marker run are permitted.

 The entire preceding paragraph run becomes the header content.
 The underline line contributes only the level and is not included in the content span.